-Keep mixing till it is totally incorporated.
+Keep mixing until it is totally incorporated.
 It takes 3 minutes with a fork!
-During the last minute I mix vigorously to be sure that no lumps remain.
+During the last minute, I mix vigorously to be sure that no lumps remain.
 That’s it.
 You have your homemade brown sugar!

 You can easily make homemade brown sugar by mixing granulated sugar and molasses!